electronicvisions/hbp-sp9-guidebook/using_the_platform.rst

 or "Spikey" for the Heidelberg single-chip system) and specify any specific configuration options for the hardware system you have chosen.

-.. todo:: list configuration options for the different systems
+.. commenting out a todo:: list configuration options for the different systems

 .. _using-the-web-interface: